ibabi/Grade-Converter/README.md

 # Grade-Converter
 A simple Java program that converts percent grades into letter grades.
+This is a challenge from the app Easy Coder.